Dima-Zeklam/reading-notes/reading28.md

     return nodes;
 ```
 ##### Depth First traversal
-Is algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.It employs the following rules:
+Is algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.
+It employs the following rules:

 1. Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Push it in a stack.